mpi-forum/mpi-forum.github.io/docs.md

 ## Draft Specification

-Starting in 2018, the MPI Forum has decided to release draft specifications to allow users an implementors an early opportunity to see changes in upcoming versions of the MPI Standard.
+Starting in 2018, the MPI Forum has decided to release draft specifications to allow users and implementors an early opportunity to see changes in upcoming versions of the MPI Standard.
 These draft specifications are not versions and are subject to change before published as an official version of the MPI Standard.